How to Raise a Grievance at Work: A Practical Guide

 Being too vague: "I feel bullied" is harder to investigate than "On 15 October, James shouted at me in front of the team and called my work 'pathetic'."

 Expecting too much: A grievance can lead to action, apologies, policy changes, or mediation.
-It rarely results in someone being sacked unless the misconduct was very serious.
+It rarely results in someone being sacked unless misconduct was very serious.

-Not thinking about tribunal: If legal action is a possibility, your grievance isn't just an HR exercise - it's the first chapter of your legal case.
-Write it accordingly.
+Not thinking about tribunal: If legal action is a possibility, your grievance isn't just an HR exercise — it's the first chapter of your legal case.

 Sources

-- ACAS Code of Practice on Disciplinary and Grievance Procedures - www.acas.org.uk/acas-code-of-practice-on-disciplinary-and-grievance-procedures
+- "ACAS Code of Practice on Disciplinary and Grievance Procedures", ACAS — www.acas.org.uk/acas-code-of-practice-on-disciplinary-and-grievance-procedures

-- ACAS guidance on grievances - www.acas.org.uk/grievance-procedure-step-by-step
+- "Grievance procedure step by step", ACAS — www.acas.org.uk/grievance-procedure-step-by-step

-- Gov.uk: Raise a grievance at work - www.gov.uk/raise-grievance-at-work
+- "Raise a grievance at work", Gov.uk — www.gov.uk/raise-grievance-at-work

-- Equality Act 2010 (reasonable adjustments) - www.legislation.gov.uk/ukpga/2010/15/contents
+- Equality Act 2010 — www.legislation.gov.uk/ukpga/2010/15